-The U.S. Army Corps of Engineers released a draft environmental impact statement for Denver Water’s Moffat Collection System Project.
+The U.S. Army Corps of Engineers released a draft environmental impact statement for Denver Water’s Gross Reservoir Expansion Project.
 The project, if approved, will provide Denver Water an additional 18,000 acre-feet of supply by raising Gross Dam 125 feet.

 The first gravel pits in Denver Water’s system opened.
 The Downstream Reservoir Water Storage Project allows Denver Water to store and release reusable water in its system through the use of old gravel pits that have been remodeled to store water.

 - 2010 — Longtime Denver Water Manager Chips Barry was killed in an accident a few months before his retirement.